jakelandis/elasticsearch/CONTRIBUTING.md

 to define an appropriate SDK.
 The convention is that **this SDK should be named "14"** so that the project import will detect it automatically.
 For more details on defining an SDK in IntelliJ please refer to [their documentation](https://www.jetbrains.com/help/idea/sdk.html#define-sdk).
-SDK definitions are global, so you can add the JDK from any project, or after project import.
+SDK definitions are global, so you can item the JDK from any project, or after project import.
 Importing with a missing JDK will still work, IntelliJ will simply report a problem and will refuse to build until resolved.